Kernix13/astro-website/ASTRO-NOTES.md

 - Look at `dist/index.html` - the only JS in it is the code for the Tabs in a script tag - _Island Architecture_: No other script tags, HTML (water) with JS islands
 - He says you can deploy your entire project to GitHub then push it to Netlify, then Netlify will host the dist folder
 - You don't need to push the dist folder, Netlify will build it for you
+- If you add a new markdown post, just push to GitHub and Netlify will handle the rest

 - - -